kleverrobot/blog/_posts/new-beginning.md

 ### Today I want to tell you why I left the best job I ever had.

 There have been several points in my career where I was at a crossroads.
 The work was still interesting, but no longer exciting.
 For ten years I was able to find that next step or new challenge internally at Galvanize.
-But this time was different.
-I yearned for something different.
+But this was different.
 I wanted to test myself outside the comfortable guardrails of Galvanize.

 So I started to look around and ask myself:

-“Where are my interests pulling me?”
+* “Where are my interests pulling me?”
-“What do I want to learn?”
+* “What do I want to learn?”
-“How do I need to grow?”
+* “How do I need to grow?”

 ---